 Participants engage their inner world, imagination and evoke the numinous.
 Because of the profound experience Sacred Breathwork™ can have and the sincere need for intimacy, the maximum amount of participants at a given time is 12.
 This is a 6 – 8-hour commitment.
 Individual and couple sessions are available also, they are 90 minutes in length.

-Upcoming Events: Fall 2021, Check Back for details.
+Upcoming Events: TBD (Pandemic willing), Check Back for details.

 Message From Dr. Beers